BTC-Lab/Denovo-Analysis-of-Bacteria/README.md

 diamond blastp --db Uniprot_DB--query input_Proteins.faa --max-target-seqs 1 --outfmt 6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore qcovhsp stitle --threads <num_threads> --evalue 1e-3 --out output.tab
 ```

-**Using UniProt IDs from a BLAST Search to Retrieve Protein Information**

-After performing a BLAST search on the UniProt website, obtain a list of UniProt accession numbers.
-These identifiers can be used to access detailed protein information, including protein names, source organisms, and functional annotations.

-How It Works

-UniProt offers an ID Mapping API that enables:

-• Submit a list of UniProt accession IDs
-• Retrieve comprehensive annotation data for each corresponding protein